capport-wg/7710bis/README.md

-   If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device owner or administrator; it is a network configuration error if the learned URIs are not all identical.
+   If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device

-Kumari & Kline          Expires December 26, 2020               [Page 6]
+Kumari & Kline           Expires January 2, 2021                [Page 6]

-Internet-Draft             DHCP Captive-Portal                 June 2020
+Internet-Draft             DHCP Captive-Portal                 July 2020

+   owner or administrator; it is a network configuration error if the learned URIs are not all identical.

 4. IANA Considerations